Lurpassarn/Prodbekr-k/README.md

 ## Manual Planner

-Open `planner.html` in a browser to manually plan orders.
-The page lets you pick orders for a machine and assign them to FM, EM or Natt shift.
-The planner calculates start and end times using the same production formulas as the machine pages and splits orders across shifts when necessary.
+Open `planner.html` from the start page to build custom schedules.
+Features include:

+* Choose which machine to load orders for
+* Drag and drop orders to arrange a custom sequence
+* Add your own order using the input form
+* Save the sequence under a name and load it later
+* Generate a shift schedule using the same calculations as the machine pages

+Saved plans appear in a selector on each machine page so you can view the generated schedule or one of your custom plans.